By Martin E. Hansen, Member until 2018

 The grains are sown

-As the diligent reader has already calculated, there is a point to the above and it is of course that it should form the background for my special training on the psychological level.
-I didn't know that, but Kimu Sensei did, who of course knew it all beforehand.
-In addition to this, I was naturally asked to write down things that I thought I was missing in the curriculum up to 1st dan Yakami Taijutsu, which should form the framework for some of the physical training.
-Naturally, it turned into a few things or more, and in order not to embarrass myself and be the subject of bullying and other quirks from instructors and students alike, I will not publish the list here.
-Otherwise, I just got the message from Kimu Sensei: "It is you yourself who determines the benefit of the training".
+As the diligent reader has already figured out, there is a point to the above and that is of course that it was to form the background for my special training on the mental level.
+I did not know that, but Kimu Sensei did, who of course knew everything in advance.
+In addition to this, I was of course asked to write down things that I thought I was missing in the syllabus up to 1st dan Yakami Taijutsu, which was to form the framework for some of the physical training.
+It naturally turned out to be a few things or more, and in order not to embarrass myself and subject myself to bullying and other whims from both instructors and students, I will not publish the list here.
+Otherwise, I simply got the message from Kimu Sensei: "It is you who determines the benefit of the training".

-The first interview was intended as a sales cooperation meeting, and was supposed to remove the worst nervousness and in this way create a student/teacher relationship.
-Kimu Sensei expressed the essence of the training course in a beautiful way that I have taken to heart: "I sow the seeds in you, then it is up to you to let them sprout".
-The more you think about the words, they can be used in many aspects of life, which I will also get into more later.
-This is where you notice to train Yakami is to train in all aspects of life, which can be difficult to understand, but this too will be dealt with in these articles.
-As many of you know, or you will know by now, nothing is ever accidental when Kimu Sensei says it.
+The first conversation was intended as a sales collaboration meeting, and was supposed to remove the worst nervousness and in this way create a student/teacher relationship.
+Kimu Sensei expressed the essence of the training process in a beautiful way, which I have adopted: “I sow the seeds in you, then it is up to you to let them germinate”.
+The more you think about the words, they can be used in many aspects of life, which I will also go into more detail later.
+This is where you notice that training Yakami is training in all aspects of life, which can be difficult to understand, but this will also be addressed in these articles.
+As many of you know, or you will know now, there is never anything that is accidental when Kimu Sensei says it.

 The essence of the above statements, which I only later really understood and experienced, is of course that everyone can train karate in the traditional way, but it is up to the individual whether they want to train martial arts.
-Only when you start training instead of practicing movements do you practice martial arts.
-It is this that is entirely up to you, and along this path you must create the yield or, as it is written, make the grains sprout.
-Of course, this should not be taken as a guideline for how the special training should be, as it is individual.
-So when you do get the opportunity, it will not be the same question you will be asked, it will be adapted to your situation and life cycle.
-The reason why I was faced with having to create the yield myself and make the grains sprout was naturally with the ulterior motive that I had a hard time choosing, like when I had to choose whether to start a new school.
-So, although it may sound strange, it was actually to give me a helping hand so that I could move forward on the road of life and make the right choices.
-Just making the right choice was reinforced by a familiar question from Kimu Sensei: “Do you want it, enough????”, “It's up to you to show it”.
-You then sit and grind over it while you chew your way through a roll that feels increasingly dry.
-There really isn't much to say about it.
-During this conversation, you must look your teacher in the eyes once in a while (it doesn't actually kill you, but he has X-ray vision....trust me).
-The funny and strange thing is that it is not always Kimu Sensei who sits in front of one, but oneself.
-It should not be understood as seeing yourself physically, but it feels like looking into a mirror and seeing the good and bad sides of yourself talking to you and asking ugly questions.
-It can be quite hard and at times you feel really pressured and speechless.
-The next thing I was told before we had to start the actual physical training was that I had to trust my teacher to show me the right way.
+Only when you start training instead of practicing movements do you cultivate martial arts.
+This is what is completely up to you, and along this path you must create the yield or, as it is written, make the grains sprout.
+Of course, you should not take this as a guideline for how the special training should be, as it is individual.
+So when you once get the opportunity, it is not the same question you will be asked, it will be adapted to the situation and life cycle with you.
+The reason why I was faced with having to create the yield myself and make the grains sprout was of course with the ulterior motive that I had a hard time choosing, like when I had to choose whether to start a new school.
+So although it may sound strange, it was actually to lend me a helping hand so that I could move forward on the road of life and make the right choices.
+Making the right choice was reinforced by a question from Kimu Sensei that was familiar to some: “Do you want it, right????”, “It’s up to you to show it”.
+You then sit and mull it over while chewing through a roll that feels more and more dry.
+There’s not really much to say about it.
+During this conversation you inevitably look your teacher in the eye every now and then (you don’t actually die from that, but he has X-ray vision….believe me).
+The funny and strange thing is that it’s not always Kimu Sensei who is sitting in front of you, but you yourself.
+This shouldn’t be understood as you seeing yourself physically, but it feels like looking into a mirror and seeing the good and bad sides of yourself, talking to yourself and asking nasty questions.
+It can be quite hard, and at times you feel really pressured and speechless.
+The next thing I was told before we started the actual physical training was that I had to trust my teacher to show it to me. right way.

-The physical training was not much for me during the sessions themselves, but it is again a question of what is needed.
-I needed to talk and get some aspects of private life in place, so ergo "we trained here", or said in another way, which is also the essence "In Yakami, you have to train the weak sides and in this way also make the strong ones sides stronger" or in everyday speech "The chain is not stronger than the weakest link".
-I liked the trust thing, it is what we build a lot of the order society on, which again reflects that Yakami is an aspect of the whole purpose of life.
-I naturally expected that now we would have to train all the ancient and secret techniques from ancient scrolls.
-We should too, but the secret isn't that big, it's called basic techniques.
+There wasn't much physical training for me during the sessions themselves, but again it's a question of what is needed.
+I needed to talk and get some aspects of my private life in order, so ergo “we trained here”, or in another way, which is also the essence “In Yakami you have to train the weak sides and in this way also make the strong sides stronger” or in everyday speech “The chain is not stronger than the weakest link”.
+I liked the trust thing, that is what we build a lot of the order society on, which again reflects that Yakami is an aspect in the whole purpose of life.
+I naturally expected that now we would have to train all the old and secret techniques from ancient scrolls.
+And we were supposed to, but the secret is not that big, it is called basic techniques.
 In fact, I think the scrolls are empty and you write the content yourself, understood again as the special training is individual.
 The techniques we are talking about here are the five basic parades: age-uké, gedan-barei, soto-uké, uchi-uké and naname-uké.
-But it was not enough that the techniques oi-tsuki and the three basic kicks mae-geri, mawashi-geri, yoko-geri also had to be trained.
+But that was not enough either the techniques oi-tsuki and the three basic kicks mae-geri, mawashi-geri, yoko-geri were to be trained.
 I was asked to show the techniques as I thought they should look.
-I suddenly had a moment of clairvoyance and supernatural abilities when I could read Kimu Sensei's thoughts and facial expression “Haven't you grasped a living meter of the whole thing”, of course he didn't say it out loud, but I could see it.
-I was asked to practice the basic techniques 3-4 times a week for a number that I won't mention here because someone will think I'm crazy or an exercise junkie.
+I suddenly had a moment of clairvoyance and supernatural abilities when I could read Kimu Sensei's thoughts and facial expressions "Haven't you understood a living meter of it all?", he of course didn't say it out loud, but I could see it.
+I was asked to train the basic techniques 3-4 times a week in a number that I won't mention here, as someone will think I'm crazy or a training addict.

-If that's the case, that's fine, but they don't belong in a specific place, but there has to be room for everyone.
-What I try to say again, and as I was asked: "Do you want it enough?".
-What should one answer to that?
-A well-known phrase from the Olsen gang might be appropriate: "Well, I'll do it", but don't say it to others, say it to yourself, and you must mean it!
-After this, you can simply pack your bag and sweat, say thank you for the lesson and go home and water the crops.
+If that is the case, that is fine, but they do not belong to a specific place, but there must be room for everyone.
+What I am trying to say again, and as I was asked: “Do you want it?”.
+How should one respond to that?
+A well-known phrase from the Olsen gang is perhaps appropriate: “Yes, I will,” but don’t say it to others, say it to yourself, and you must mean it!
+After that, you can just pack your bag and sweat it out, say thank you for the lesson and go home and water the crops.